The High W Challenge: Robust Neutrino Energy Estimators for LArTPCs: Simulation of Neutrino Events

 \subsection{Reconstruction Assumptions}

-In this work, we assume an idealized particle reconstruction accuracy, in which the detection of final-state particles is taken to be 100\% efficient above the set of realistic detector thresholds reported in Table~\ref{tab:dune_thresholds}.
+In this work, we assume an idealized particle identification and reconstruction accuracy, in which the detection of final-state particles is taken to be 100\% efficient above the set of realistic detector thresholds reported in Table~\ref{tab:dune_thresholds}, and there is no misidentification of one particle type as another.
 The adopted thresholds are consistent with literature \cite{Friedland:2018vry} and motivated by expected capabilities for future LArTPCs \cite{DUNE:2015lol}.
-In all calculations, we neglect rare final state particles such as kaons and hyperons and we assume neutrons are not detected.
+In all calculations, we assume neutrons are not detected.
+We also ignore flavored hadrons such as kaons and hyperons as their impact on the estimated energy spectra will be negligible on account of their rarity and the detection performance of LArTPCs on these particles is not yet well understood.

 Although these assumptions do not represent the true performance of any detector, they provide a useful starting point for understanding the energy reconstruction techniques under study.

 Unless otherwise stated, we assume perfect kinematic reconstruction of particles above the thresholds in Table~\ref{tab:dune_thresholds}.
 When discussing the impact of detector resolution effects on neutrino energy estimation, we assume the momentum resolutions shown in Table.~\ref{tab:lartpc_resolutions}.
 These are estimated from the performance of the MicroBooNE detector on fully contained particles~\cite{MicroBooNE:2025pxk,MicroBooNE:2024bnl,MicroBooNE:2025phj,MicroBooNE:2022tdd}.
 Additionally, when considering the calorimetric method introduced in Section~\ref{sec:EDepEst}, we assume a resolution on the total energy of 20\%.
 This choice is justified by the recent MicroBooNE results in Ref.~\cite{MicroBooNE:2019efx,MicroBooNE:2022tdd}.